- Who we are

 In carrying out our statutory functions and activities under the Housing (Regulation of Approved Housing Bodies) Act 2019 (“the Act”), AHBRA engages with and may process personal data relating to external parties, both individuals and businesses.
 In particular, AHBRA obtains data from AHBs, members of the public, third parties, Government Departments, State bodies, regulatory authorities and other organisations, which may include personal data of individual contacts or officers of such entities.
 AHBRA also obtains personal data where an individual submits a complaint or query to us.

-This Privacy Statement aims to provide an overview of how AHBRA will collect, use and store personal data, and the rights data subjects have in relation to the protection of their personal data.
-The Privacy Statement will be updated periodically, and as functions and powers of the Act are commenced.
+This Privacy Statement aims to provide an overview of how AHBRA collects, uses and stores personal data, and the rights data subjects have in relation to the protection of their personal data.
+The Privacy Statement will be updated periodically.

 - For general queries contact email@example.com